How to register a foreign branch in Brunei

 No, branch remittance tax is not applicable.

-Are the audited accounts required to be submitted to the ROC?
+Are the audited accounts required to be submitted to the ROCBN?

-All foreign branches registered in Brunei must submit the following documents to the ROC annually within 2 months of holding its annual general meetings –
+All foreign branches registered in Brunei must submit the following documents to the ROCBN annually within 2 months of holding its annual general meetings –

 - certified copy of parent company’s audited accounts;